indro-robotics/Documentation/source/Prerequisites/Python.rst

 Create Python3 File
 ----------------------------

 A simple way to create a new python file is to open up any text editor.
-Simply save the file in the wanted folder with a name, and followed by the .py extention.
+Simply save the file in the wanted folder with a name, and followed by the .py extentson.
 The computer will then recognize it as a python file.
 Other ways of creating a python file are through the terminal, using VIM or the touch command.
-These are slightly more complicated methods for beginners, so we sugest staying away from terminal file creation.
+These are slightly more complicated methods for beginners, so we suggest staying away from terminal file creation.